dlt-hub/vibe-hub/tap_documentation/mindstamp_rest_api_source.md

     }
 ]

-DEPENDENCIES = [
+DEPENDENCIES = []
-    {
-        "endpoint": "interactions",
-        "depends_on": "videos",
-        "param_mapping": {"video_id": "id"}
-    },
-    {
-        "endpoint": "views",
-        "depends_on": "viewers",
-        "param_mapping": {"viewer_id": "id"}
-    }
-]
 ```

-This configuration guide provides all necessary details to set up a dlt data pipeline for the Mindstamp API, ensuring efficient data extraction and synchronization.
+This configuration guide provides the necessary parameters and structure to set up a dlt data pipeline for the Mindstamp API, ensuring efficient data extraction and integration.

 ---
 *dlt REST API Source Configuration Guide*